 - Need to pay extra for many other features.

 Beamer is super expensive compared to others.
-Features of Beamer's $99 a month plan is way lesser than what Olvy offers at $60 a month.
+Features of Beamer's $99 a-month plan are way less than Olvy's $60 monthly plan.
 You can check the full comparison here.

-You can use this you can send email notifications to your users about your releases, but it requires an additional payment of $10/mo. per 1000 subscribers.
+You can use this to send email notifications to your users about your releases, but it requires an additional payment of $10/mo per 1000 subscribers.
 It's a weird upsell, and we believe this should have been a part of their plans.

-People generally start using ReleaseNotes release notes as it is affordable at $29 a month, but you can get more value with Olvy's $20 a month plan.
+People generally start using ReleaseNotes release notes as they are affordable at $29 a month, but you can get more value with Olvy's $ 20-a-month plan.
 Do check the full ReleaseNotes comparison with Olvy.

 AnnounceKit markets itself as a central hub for product announcements, and it’s true to a certain extent.

-They do come with some great features like user tracking and email notifications, but that comes at a price of $399/mo. (they have a lower plan for $119, but that doesn’t include user tracking).
-For that price, you can get Olvy’s complete suite, which not just helps in product announcements but also helps in feedback analysis.
+They come with some great features like user tracking and email notifications, but that comes at $399/mo. (they have a lower plan for $119, which doesn’t include user tracking).
+For that price, you can get Olvy’s complete suite, which helps in product announcements but also helps in feedback analysis.

 Head over to Olvy’s comparison page with AnnounceKit to get a better view of the differences.
 You’ll love us.

-At Olvy we have brainstormed over multiple use cases and have built a solution that can fit into most of the scenarios.
-So, when you choose Olvy as a changelog tool then you can be sure that you have chosen the best changelog tool out there which also comes with multiple other features like feedback collection and analysis.
+At Olvy, we have brainstormed over multiple use cases and built a solution that fits most of the scenarios.
+So, when you choose Olvy as a changelog tool, you can be sure that you have chosen the best one out there, which also comes with multiple other features like feedback collection and analysis.